j-xsen/CSE-545---Project-1/README.md

 ## Results Output
-- When you click Generate Routes, the app enumerates all permutations of city visitation order and writes a sorted list by distance to results/<NAME>.txt, e.g.:
+- When you click Generate Routes, the app enumerates all permutations of city visitation order and writes a sorted list by distance to results/\<NAME\>.txt, as well as the time taken to compute and write the results to results/\<NAME\>_time.txt.:
   - results/concorde4.txt
+  - results/concorde4_time.txt
-- The file includes each route’s total distance and the execution time for writing/sorting results.
+- The non-suffixed file includes each route’s total distance
+- The time file contains the execution time for writing/sorting results.

-Warning on performance:
-- Brute force is factorial in the number of cities (n!), so it quickly becomes infeasible as n grows.
-- Provided samples (4–12) are primarily for visualization and experimentation; generating all routes for 12 cities is heavy.

 ## TSP File Format